systemslab/popper-paper/paper/paper.md

 experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
-In other words, a popper repository contains all the dependencies for an article, including its manuscript (@lst:dir).
+In other words, a popper repository contains all the dependencies for an article, including its manuscript.
 The structure of a Popper repo is simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

 ```{#lst:dir .bash caption="Sample contents of a Popper repository."}
 paper-repo